 They point out correctly, that the “fourth trimester” can be very challenging for women, including lack of sleep, fatigue, pain, breastfeeding difficulties, stress, new or return or worsening of depression/anxiety, lack of sexual desire, and urinary incontinence.

-It’s not just the new baby that needs care, and it’s not just a one-time 6-week175452335 postpartum check for mom… it should be a more comprehensive care plan that supports the mother and her multiple needs.
+It’s not just the new baby that needs care, and it’s not just a one-time 6-week postpartum check for mom… it should be a more comprehensive care plan that supports the mother and her multiple needs.
 This is now being asserted by ACOG as well.
 Previously, ACOG recommended just a single, comprehensive postpartum visit within the first 6 weeks after giving birth.
 With their new opinion/recommendations, postpartum care will be considered an ongoing process.
 This is especially important to be stressed during the pregnancy, given that in the U.S., as many as 40% of women who have given birth do not attend a postpartum visit.
 In addition, those visits are especially low among populations of women with limited resources.

 On an especially serious note, related to this, more than one half of pregnancy-related deaths occur after the birth of the infant.
 The new concept is that women should have an initial contact with their care provider within 3 weeks of childbirth for an early assessment of their mental and physical health.
 This is an especially important time to make contact with women regarding their risk for postpartum depression.
 It is also a key time to address breastfeeding challenges, which, if remain unresolved, often then to a cessation of breastfeeding prior to 6 weeks postpartum.